open-education-hub/binary-security/sessions/exploration-tools/README.md

 $ more /tmp/crackme6.fifo
 ```

-Now go back again at the crackme6 console and type 'start'.
+Now go back again at the `crackme6` console and type `start`.
 If you see the message that the authentication test has succeeded, quit and try again.
-If you do not see the message, kill the crackme6 process, look at the more command output and then delete the pipe file.
+If you do not see the message, kill the `crackme6` process, look at the more command output and then delete the pipe file.
 Now try the password.

 **Misc**

 There are other sources of information available about running processes if you prefer to do things by hand such as:

-* /proc/\<PID\>/environ : all environment variables given when the process was started
+* `/proc/<PID>/environ`: all environment variables given when the process was started
-* /proc/\<PID\>/fd : opened file descriptors.
+* `/proc/<PID>/fd`: opened file descriptors.
-* /proc/\<PID\>/mem : address space layout
+* `/proc/<PID>/mem`: address space layout
-* /proc/\<PID\>/cwd : symlink to working directory
+* `/proc/<PID>/cwd`: symlink to working directory
-* /proc/\<PID\>/exe : symlink to binary image
+* `/proc/<PID>/exe`: symlink to binary image
-* /proc/\<PID\>/cmdline : complete program commandline, with arguments
+* `/proc/<PID>/cmdline`: complete program commandline, with arguments

 ## Challenges